Loop coproduct in Morse and Floer homology: Viterbo's isomorphism intertwines -structures

 The hexagon in Figure~\ref{fig:mod-zero-annuli} defines a deformation from the bottom (black) side to the top side (drawn in red).
 The configurations in this figure are to be interpreted as follows.

 $\bullet$ Each configuration has two boundary loops obtained by going around in the counterclockwise direction: the first loop from the bottom to the top nodal point, and the second one from the top to the bottom nodal point.
 Each boundary loop carries a marked point.
-As before, each boundary loop of the zero section is reparametrized proportionally to arclength and then flown into a critical point on $\Lambda$ under the negative gradient flow of the functional $S:\Lambda\to\R$.
+As before, each boundary loop of the zero section is reparametrized proportionally to arclength and then flown into a critical point on $\Lambda$ under the negative pseudo-gradient flow of the functional $S:\Lambda\to\R$.

 $\bullet$ In each configuration the unique component carrying the interior puncture (which may be nonconstant) is drawn as a large disc, so the small discs are all constant.
 In particular, each small disc carrying the two nodal points is a constant annulus of modulus zero.
-Under the perturbation of the Cauchy-Riemann equation described in Corollary~\ref{cor:constant-mod-zero-annuli}, such a component lands on the transverse zeroes $p_1,\dots,p_k$ of a $1$-form $\eta$ and thus flows into the basepoint $q_0$.
-Since the signs add up to $\pm\chi$, this shows that all configurations on the upper and lower left sides land in $R\chi q_0\otimes MC_*(S)$, while those on the upper and lower right sides land in $MC_*(S)\otimes R\chi q_0$.
-In particular, all contributions from the upper and lower left and right sides vanish in the reduced Morse complex.
-Thus the hexagon in Figure~\ref{fig:mod-zero-annuli} provides a chain homotopy on reduced complexes from $\Theta^{\rm top}$ (defined by the bottom side) to the operation $\wt\Theta^{\rm top}$ defined by the top side.
+Under the perturbation of the Cauchy-Riemann equation described in Corollary~\ref{cor:constant-mod-zero-annuli}, such a component lands on the transverse zeroes $p_1,\dots,p_k$ of a $1$-form $\eta$ and further flows into the basepoint $q_0$.
+In particular, since the signs add up to $\chi$ we have that all configurations on the upper and lower left sides land in $R\chi q_0\otimes MC_*(S)$, while those on the upper and lower right sides land in $MC_*(S)\otimes R\chi q_0$.
+The upper and lower left sides therefore compute $-(\Gamma_2\otimes\Psi)(1\otimes c_0^F)$, whereas the lower and upper right sides compute $(\Psi\otimes\Gamma_2)(\boldtau c_0^F\otimes 1)$, with $\Gamma_2$ being the second term in~\eqref{eq:Gamma123}.